Rex Garrod

 Rex Garrod (10 September 1943 – 8 April 2019) was an inventor and roboteer notable for building the radio controlled car that starred in Brum, and co-presenting The Secret Life of Machines.

 He also entered several successful robots into the early series of British TV series Robot Wars.

 Early and personal life

 Garrod grew up in Mickfield, Suffolk.
 He was a speedway rider for the Ipswich Witches (1971) and Scunthorpe Saints (1972–74).
-He and former motorcross racer Dave Bickers then moved into special effects.
+He and former motocross racer Dave Bickers then moved into special effects.

 Garrod married Sally in 1992, and they had two daughters.
 He had Alzheimer's disease for the last eight years of his life, and died on 8 April 2019, aged 75.

 Television work

 Brum was a British television series which ran intermittently between 1991 and 2002.
 It told the story of a small car called Brum, which in reality was a giant remote control car.
 Garrod is credited with both designing and building Brum.
 He also made devices on the children's programme Teletubbies.

 Garrod co-presented Channel 4's The Secret Life of Machines with Tim Hunkin, another inventor from the same county.